KasperOlesen/DataTable-AltEditor/Readme.md

                     }],
                 altEditor: true,            // enable our plugin
                 columns: [{
-                        id: "id",			// value from ajax/read on your server
-                        data: "id",			// value sent to your callback
+                        data: "id",			// value sent to your callback (and read from AJAX)
                         type: "hidden",		// input type
                     },
                     {
                         title: "Name",
-                        id: "name",
                         data: "name",
-                        type: "readonly",
+                        type: "text",
-                    },
+						pattern: ,								// regex pattern to validate input
+						errorMsg: "This field is invalid"		// message to display to the user when their input is invalid },
                     {
                         title: "Username",
-                        id: "username",
                         data: "username",
                         type: "readonly",
-						unique: true		// this column's value is unique, prevents updating/adding the same value },
+						unique: true,		// this column's value is unique, prevents updating/adding the same value
+						uniqueMsg: "This field is unique and that value has already been used!"		// message to display when a unique field's value has already been used
+                    },
                     {
                         title: "Group",
-                        id: "roles",
                         data: "roles",
                         type: "select",
                         multiple: true,